 In part, the police seem to have meant their message to be reassuring.
-After all, they state, despite the threats, Momo "isn't going to crawl out of your childs [sic] phone and kill them."
-The danger, they claim, lies with kids "feeling pressured to follow the orders of ANY app via 'challenges,'" or peer pressure which spreads panic.
-The problem was that by offering any sort of warning about the "Momo challenge" at all, Craigavon police were precisely capitulating to panic and peer pressure: They had fallen for it.
+After all, they state, despite the threats, Momo "isn't going to crawl out of your childs [sic] phone and kill them".
+The danger, they claim, lies with kids "feeling pressured to follow the orders of ANY app via 'challenges'," or peer pressure which spreads panic.
+The problem was that by offering any sort of warning about the "Momo challenge" at all, Craigavon police were precisely capitulating to panic and peer pressure: they had fallen for it.

-The media panic saw tabloid stories drawing in not only the police, but schools, celebrities, MPs, and the BBC.
+The media panic saw tabloid stories drawing in not only the police, but schools, celebrities, MPs and the BBC.
 All of this flourished from a single comment on the "Love Westhoughton" Facebook group, a local page for a suburb of Bolton, based on an anecdotal comment a mother had heard from her son at school.

-When the Momo story broke, it was immediately compared to reports from 2016 about the “Blue Whale Challenge," an “online suicide game” that had supposedly been linked to around 200 teen deaths in Russia.
+When the Momo story broke, it was immediately compared to reports from 2016 about the “Blue Whale Challenge”, an “online suicide game” that had supposedly been linked to around 200 teen deaths in Russia.
 To this day, no one seems quite sure if Blue Whale was ever in any way real before irresponsible reporting precipitated a surge of copycats.
 The specific register of panic that Momo generated also drew comparison with the vast wealth of pre-internet urban legends, like saying "Bloody Mary" three times into the mirror at sleepovers.

-In short, it is becoming increasingly clear that when it comes to the internet and social media, a critical mass of people—many of whom are also tasked with regulating and reporting about it—are functionally illiterate.
+In short, it is becoming increasingly clear that when it comes to the internet and social media, a critical mass of people – many of whom are also tasked with regulating and reporting about it – are functionally illiterate.

-At a certain point in your life, it becomes a lot more difficult to learn new languages as you stop being able to internalize new grammars properly; to hear and reproduce the necessary ranges of sounds.
+At a certain point in your life, it becomes a lot more difficult to learn new languages as you stop being able to internalise new grammars properly; to hear and reproduce the necessary ranges of sounds.
 The internet, it seems, is not too different from that.

-Ignorance of how the internet works seems to go along with ignorance about what the internet is, or could be.
+Ignorance of how the internet works seems to go along with ignorance about what the internet is, or could be, worth.
 The other day, MySpace lost all the music uploaded to its platform from 2003 to 2015 during a server migration, instantly deleting around 50 million songs from around 14 million artists.
 The writer Kate Wagner has compared such losses to the burning of the Great Library of Alexandria, where much of the knowledge of the Ancient world was lost.
-Much of this music may not exist at all elsewhere—and while there could be temptation to dismiss MySpace in particular as something silly, old-fashioned, teenaged, the sheer numbers involved here are enough to make the cultural impact of this loss potentially vast.
+Much of this music may not exist at all elsewhere – and while there could be temptation to dismiss MySpace in particular as something silly, old-fashioned, teenaged, the sheer numbers involved here are enough to make the cultural impact of this loss potentially vast.
 Who knows what future treasures that lost data could have contained?

-If MySpace were a physical artifact, there would be laws preserving it, which would mean its owners could be punished for treating it irresponsibly.
+If MySpace were a physical artefact, there would be laws preserving it, which would mean its owners could be punished for treating it irresponsibly.
 There needs to be a serious discussion about what legislation can be passed to help preserve our heritage online.
 But it barely seems to have even occurred to any politicians to have it.

 But the gulf of understanding between digital natives and their opposites is arguably working to prevent this change from happening as fast as it needs to.
-Despite everything, the internet continues to suffer from a sort of diminished reality—the idea that there is any sort of meaningful distinction to be made between the internet and the “real” world is roughly as ridiculous as the idea that one might distinguish between phone calls and things people "really" say, but it nevertheless remains common to privilege “real life” interactions over their online equivalents.
+Despite everything, the internet continues to suffer from a sort of diminished reality: the idea that there is any sort of meaningful distinction to be made between the internet and the “real” world is roughly as ridiculous as the idea that one might distinguish between phone calls and things people "really" say, but it nevertheless remains common to privilege “real life” interactions over their online equivalents.